 The global skills and competency framework for the digital world

-Designing, building, operationalising, securing and monitoring data pipelines and data stores.
+Designing, building, operationalising, securing and monitoring data pipelines, stores and real-time processing systems for scalable and reliable data management.

 SFIA 9 is in development